ssilver51/GABF/README.md

 </center>

 ## Beer Reviews
-Kaggle user `rdoume` posted a dataset containing nearly 1.6 million beer reviews posted on a review website called [BeerAdvocate](https://www.beeradvocate.com/).
+Kaggle user `rdoume` posted a dataset of beer reviews posted on a review website called [BeerAdvocate](https://www.beeradvocate.com/).
 We can use this data to answer our second question and see if GABF winners score higher than other beers.
 The data has quite a few fields, but for the purpose of this analysis, we will look at the following:

 <center>